ageorge95/pyFileTorrentTransfer__pyFTT/README.md

 - It was designed to work as a submodule in other python scripts.
 See the examples in this repository or usage as a sub-module in https://github.com/ageorge95/slingSHOT-ChiaPlotTransfer for more info.

+- It needs qBitorrent installed on both sender[s] and receiver machines

 # Feedback/ Contribution
 - Please post any issues you encountered or any feature requests in the issues tab.
 - Also, feel free to contribute to the tool's development with a PR.